New Adventures

 But even if someone had been importing these critters to South America, it wouldn't be sure doom to chain Tarzan to one end of the den & the lion to the other end of the den so that each is safe from the other.

-Only by the good luck of the lion breaking its chain do we get to see Tarzan wrastling with a sweet tame lion that doesn't bite when he puts his arm in its mouth & leaves not even a painted-on scratch anywhere on Tarzan's body.
+Only by the good luck of the lion breaking its chain do we get to see Tarzan wrastling with a sweet tame lion that doesn't bite when he puts his arm in its mouth & Tarzan gets not even a painted-on scratch anywhere on his body.

 This is a truly awful item whether in the feature versions or the serial version.
 The story was original to the film, but some of the ideas resurfaced in ERB's Tarzan & the Magic Men first serialized in Argosy in 1936, & Tarzan & the Elephant Men serialized in Blue Book in 1937, both novellas regarding Tarzan's visit to lost cities in South America, given book publication as Tarzan the Magnificent (1939).